js044/nenrikido/content/code/_index.md

 {{< card-mll filter="page themes" >}}

 {{< preview >}}
-{{< lightbox-image link="/images/code/page-themes/sunflower-1.png" lightbox-id="sunflower" img-src="/images/code/page-themes/thumb/sunflower-1.png" loading="lazy" width="407" height="200" alt="A theme preview.
+{{< lightbox-image lightbox-id="sunflower" img-src="/images/code/page-themes/sunflower-1.png" alt="A theme preview.
 It's a profile page with a background image of sunflowers.
 A foggy box with text is in the center.
 A PNG of a girl is sitting next to the box." >}}

-{{< lightbox-image link="/images/code/page-themes/sunflower-2.png" lightbox-id="sunflower" img-src="/images/code/page-themes/thumb/sunflower-2.png" loading="lazy" width="94" height="200" alt="A mobile preview of the theme." >}}
+{{< lightbox-image lightbox-id="sunflower" img-src="/images/code/page-themes/sunflower-2.png" alt="A mobile preview of the theme." >}}
 {{< /preview >}}

 {{< preview >}}
-{{< lightbox-image link="/images/code/page-themes/sunflower-3.jpeg" lightbox-id="sunflower" img-src="/images/code/page-themes/thumb/sunflower-3.jpeg" loading="lazy" width="393" height="200" alt="A theme preview.
+{{< lightbox-image lightbox-id="sunflower" img-src="/images/code/page-themes/sunflower-3.jpeg" alt="A theme preview.
 It's a profile page with a background image of a city road.
 On the left, there are storefronts with flowers and the background shows a distant mountainous forest.
 A PNG of an anime-styled girl stands next to the foggy text box.
 She is holding a green bag behind her, smiling, and wearing cat ears." >}}

-{{< lightbox-image link="/images/code/page-themes/sunflower-4.png" lightbox-id="sunflower" img-src="/images/code/page-themes/thumb/sunflower-4.png" loading="lazy" width="94" height="200" alt="A mobile preview of the theme." >}}
+{{< lightbox-image lightbox-id="sunflower" img-src="/images/code/page-themes/sunflower-4.png" alt="A mobile preview of the theme." >}}
 {{< /preview >}}
 {{< box-small  title="Sunflower Page Theme" >}}
 [live preview](preview/sunflower) / [tumblr post](https://negg.tumblr.com/post/716650921639198720/redesigned-recoded-the-sunflower-about-page)